Animadversio/Animadversio.github.io/_academic_notes/Comparison-of-Major-DL-Frameworks.md

 ## Matlab

 * Data Structure
   * Basic data structure in matlab deep learning toolbox is `dlarray` .
 You have to wrap your normal matrix into `dlarray` to use as input to models.
-This is like `torch.Tensor` in pytorch, this wrap is needed to compute gradient and gpu acceleration.
+This is like `torch.Tensor` in pytorch, this wrap is needed to compute gradient and ease gpu acceleration.
-  * `extractdata` is like `torch.Tensor.numpy()` that you can get your data back from the wrap.
+  * `extractdata` is like `torch.Tensor.numpy()` that you can get your data back from the wrap, but this also breaks the gradient trace for your `dlarray`
   * `dlarray` has a labelled version and a un-labelled version.
 Labels will tell the framework whats the meaning of each axis.
     * Some operation requires a un-labelled `dlarray` some requires a labelled `dlarray`
   * Note the order of dimension in matlab is different from most python frameworks.
 Matlab uses `[H,W,C,B]` torch uses `[B,C,H,W]` .
 Besides, matlab is row (first dim) major array storage, python is column (last dim) major storage.
 So reshape can be very different in 2.